vanwars/fdc/README.md

 ## Getting this Code Running
 In order for the Five Dollar Challenge website to work with the wdk, three things need to happen:

+1. The site needs to be viewed on a **server** (e.g. http://something.org/index.html; http://localhost/index.html); not locally (e.g. file:///your_folder/index.html).
+2. The config file needs to be configured according to the wdk configuration file specification (documented in the section below).
-1. The following needs to be included at the bottom of index.html:
+3. The following needs to be included at the bottom of index.html:
 ```HTML
 <script src="http://code510.org/wdk/js/external/require.js"></script>
 <script src="http://code510.org/wdk/js/require-config.js" type="text/javascript"></script>